cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 * a technology (blockchain and tokens)
 * an ideology (decentralized finance)

 Hopefully this guide has helped introduce you to the main concepts behind bitcoin, blockchains and cryptocurrencies.
-Further resources and links can be found below.
+Further resources and links can be found below

 ---